mattia-donato/BrightEyes-TTM-docs/docs/source/gettingstarted.md

 |[8xDigiBuffer](DigiBuffer.md) | custom | strongly suggested |

 ## Firmware
+Here the list of the firmwares needed to use the BrightEyes-TTM.

 |      |     |
 |------|-----|
 |[Cypress FX3™ SuperSpeed Explorer Kit](USB3.md)| firmware external  |